-Two additional custom reference frequencies (Custom A and Custom B) are also programmable using the custA_mult and custB_mult registers (0x67, 0x68, 0x71, 0x72).
-These custom frequencies are programmable as 8 kHz N up to 77.76 MHz (where N = 1 to 9720), or 2 kHz (when N = 0).
-The ref_freq_mode_0 register (0x65) are used to configure each of the reference inputs as auto-detect, custom A, or custom B.
+Two additional custom reference frequencies (Custom A and Custom B) are also programmable using the 'custA_mult' and 'custB_mult' registers (0x67, 0x68, 0x71, 0x72).
+These custom frequencies are programmable as 8 kHz \ N up to 77.76 MHz (where N = 1 to 9720), or 2 kHz (when N = 0).
+The 'ref_freq_mode_0' register (0x65) is used to configure the reference input as auto-detect, custom A, or custom B.

-The first two reference inputs (ref0 and ref1) have programmable pre-dividers (N0, N1) which allows them to lock to frequencies higher than 77.76 MHz or to non-standard frequencies.
-By default the pre-dividers divide by 1, but they can be programmed to divide by 1.5, 2, 2.5, 3, 4, 5, 6, 7, and 8 using the predivider_control register (0x7E).
+The reference input ('ref0') have programmable pre-dividers (N0) which allows it to lock to frequencies higher than 77.76 MHz or to non-standard frequencies.
+By default the pre-dividers divide by 1, but they can be programmed to divide by 1.5, 2, 2.5, 3, 4, 5, 6, 7, and 8 using the 'predivider_control' register (0x7E).
 For example, an input frequency of 125 MHz can be divided down by 5 using the pre-dividers to create a 25 MHz input reference.
 The 25 MHz can then be programmed as a custom input frequency.
 Similarly, a 62.5 MHz input clock can be divided by 2.5 to create 25 MHz.
-Note: Division by non-integer numbers (e.g., 1.5, 2.5) uses both edges of the reference clock.
+Note: Division by non-integer numbers (e.g. 1.5, 2.5) uses both edges of the reference clock.
 As a result, higher jitter levels at the output clocks may occur if the reference clock is not 50% duty cycle.

-In addition to the reference inputs, DPLL1 has three optional frame pulse synchronization inputs (sync0 to sync2) used to align the output frame pulses.
-The sync_n input is selected with its corresponding ref_n input, where n = 0, 1, 2.
+In addition to the reference input, the DPLL has an optional frame pulse synchronization input 'sync0' used to align the output frame pulse.
 Note that the sync input cannot be used to synchronize the DPLL, it only determines the alignment of the frame pulse outputs.
-An example of output frame pulse alignment is shown in Figure 26.
+An example of output frame pulse alignment is shown in Figure 23.

-Figure 26 - Output Frame Pulse Alignment
+Figure 23 - Output Frame Pulse Alignment

-Each of the sync inputs accept a single-ended LVCMOS frame pulse.
+The sync input accepts a single-ended LVCMOS frame pulse.
 Since alignment is determined from the rising edge of the frame pulse, there is no duty cycle restriction on this input, but there is a minimum pulse width requirement of 5 ns.
 Frequency detection for the sync inputs is automatic for the supported frame pulse frequencies shown in Table 9.

 1 Hz

-166.67 Hz (48x 125 μ s frames)
+166.67 Hz (48x 125 $\mu$ s frames)

 400 Hz

 1 kHz

 2 kHz

 8 kHz

 64 kHz